Products

 shadowRoot?: boolean Create the web component inside a shadowRoot

-applyOnly?: boolean If set to true, LemonadeJS applies the self to the existing HTML inside the tag already in the DOM without rendering any template
+applyOnly?: boolean If set to true, LemonadeJS use the existing HTML within the tag as the component template.

 prefix?: string Prefix for the name of your web component.
 Default: 'lm-'.